kangst3r/Edimension-Deadline-Bot/README.md

 ## Schedule

 The workflow runs automatically at **8:00 AM, 1:00 PM, and 8:00 PM SGT** every day (UTC 0:00, 5:00, 12:00).
+Note that GitHub may delay scheduled runs by up to 3.5 hours during peak times.

+**IMPORTANT**: GitHub disables scheduled workflows on repos with no commit activity for 60 days.
+To keep the bot running, make any small commit to your repo at least once every 2 months (e.g. editing a line in this README).
+You can re-enable the workflow manually in the Actions tab if it gets disabled.

 ## Privacy

-Your iCal URL is stored as a **GitHub Secret** and is never exposed in the repository.
+Your `BOT_TOKEN`, `CHAT_ID`, `ICAL_URL` are stored as a **GitHub Secrets** and are never exposed in the repository.
 You can keep your fork private if you don't want your workflow run logs visible to others, but it is not a security requirement.